ulampinoy/nero-garden/content/pages/index.md

       styles:
         self:
           fontWeight: 700
-    subtitle: 'For apartments and villas along the Costa del Sol, Marbella, Spain'
+    subtitle: 'For apartments and villas along the Costa del Sol, Spain'
     text: >
       **We have the best solutions and professional maintenance services for any kind of property**